Boundary values, random walks and $\ell^p$-cohomology in degree one: Ends and degree one reduced -cohomology

-But $E \cap (X_\eps \times X_\eps)$ increases, as $\eps \to 0$, to the whole of $E$.
-More importantly, the $\ell^1$-norm of $\nabla f$ outside this set tends to $0$.
-Thus $\|f_\eps\|_{\D^1(\Gamma)} \to 0$ as $\eps \to 0$, and consequently $f \in \srl{\ell^1(X)}^{\D^1(\Gamma)}$. \end{proof} Amenable groups with two ends step strangely out of the crowd: although their $\ell^p$-cohomology is always trivial if $p>1$, it is non-trivial for $p=1$ (actually isomorphic to the base field).
-An amusing corollary is \begin{cor} Let $G$ be a finitely generated group. $G$ has infinitely many ends if and only if for some (and hence all) Cayley graph $\Gamma$, $\forall p \in [1,\infty[, \ssl{\ell^p H}^1(\Gamma) \neq 0$. $G$ has two ends if and only if for some (and hence all) Cayley graph $\Gamma$, $\forall p \in ]1,\infty[, \ssl{\ell^p H}^1(\Gamma) = 0$ but $\ssl{\ell^1 H}^1(\Gamma) = \kk$. \end{cor} \begin{proof} Use Proposition \ref{tcohoml1-p} for reduced $\ell^1$-cohomology, use any vanishing theorem on groups of polynomial growth (\cite{Kap}, \tcentrinf, or \cite{Tes}) to get the remaining values of $p$ for groups with two ends, and finally use Theorem \ref{tinclu-t} on groups with infinitely many ends (which are in particular non-amenable). \end{proof} It is worth noting that Bekka \& Valette showed in \cite[Lemma 2, p.316]{BekVal} that (for $G$ discrete) the cohomology $H^1(G, \mathbb{C}G)$ is also isomorphic as a vector space to $\EN$.
+Assume, $\beta(f) =0$, this means that, $\forall \eps>0, \exists X_\eps \subset X$ a finite set such that $|f(X_\eps ^\comp)|<\eps$.
+The proof then follows \emph{verbatim}, as in Lemma \ref{tbndvalintuit-l}. \end{proof} Amenable groups with two ends step strangely out of the crowd: although their $\ell^p$-cohomology is always trivial if $p>1$, it is non-trivial for $p=1$ (actually isomorphic to the base field).
+An amusing corollary is \begin{cor} Let $G$ be a finitely generated group. $G$ has infinitely many ends if and only if for some (and hence all) Cayley graph $\Gamma$, $\forall p \in [1,\infty[, \ssl{\ell^p H}^1(\Gamma) \neq 0$. $G$ has two ends if and only if for some (and hence all) Cayley graph $\Gamma$, $\forall p \in ]1,\infty[, \ssl{\ell^p H}^1(\Gamma) = 0$ but $\ssl{\ell^1 H}^1(\Gamma) = \kk$. \end{cor} \begin{proof} Use Proposition \ref{tcohoml1-p} for reduced $\ell^1$-cohomology, use any vanishing theorem on groups of polynomial growth (Kappos \cite{Kap}, \tcentrinf, or Tessera \cite{Tes}) to get the remaining values of $p$ for groups with two ends, and finally use Theorem \ref{tinclu-t} on groups with infinitely many ends (which are in particular non-amenable). \end{proof} It is worth noting that Bekka \& Valette showed in \cite[Lemma 2, p.316]{BekVal} that (for $G$ discrete) the cohomology $H^1(G, \mathbb{C}G)$ is also isomorphic (as a vector space) to $\EN$.
 Furthermore, by \cite[Proposition 1]{BekVal}, there is an embedding $H^1(G, \mathbb{C}G) \inj \ell^1H^1(G)$.
 A careful reading would probably reveal this remains injective in reduced cohomology (the only case to check is when $G$ has two ends).

 For completion, let us also mention an other extremal case: \begin{prop} Let $\Gamma$ be an infinite graph, then $\ssl{\ell^\infty H}^1(\Gamma) \neq \{0\}$. \end{prop} \begin{proof} $\ell^\infty H^1(\Gamma)$ is the quotient of Lipschitz functions by bounded Lipschitz functions so is manifestly never trivial.
 Further, if one takes $g$ to be the distance to a fixed vertex $r$, \ie $g(\gamma) = d(\gamma, r)$, then $[g]$ is not trivial in the reduced cohomology.
 Indeed, a function with $\| g- h\| < 1/2$ has positive gradient on all edges between the spheres around $r$.
 As a consequence $h$ may not be bounded, and no element of $\ell^\infty(X)$ may be close to $g$. \end{proof} It seems quite plausible that $\ssl{c_0 H}^1(\Gamma) =\{0\}$ for any graph.
 Indeed, let $\Omega_\eps$ a big ball such that $\|f\|_{\D^\infty(\Gamma \setminus \Omega_\eps)} \leq \eps$.
 Start constructing $g_\eps$ by making it equal to $f$ on $\Omega_\eps$.
 If these functions can be extended so that its gradient is always $< \eps$ outside $\Omega_\eps$ and that it is finitely supported, then $\|f - g_\eps \|_{\D^\infty} < 2\eps$.
 Hence the class of $f$ would be trivial.
 It might be useful to use Lemma \ref{tholoso-l} (\ie $f$ may be assumed bounded) to conclude.